surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Listeners On / Off

-If the listener is on filter is applied or else filters are not applicable.
+If the listener is on filter is applied or else filters are not applicable. you can carry out this function

 ## Maximize a contained Report